 iTRA points: 5

-- Qualifying race for Tor des Géants® 2021: 100 bibs will be available in 2021 for the finishers of GTC100 2020, who may bypass the draw and register directly for the Tor des Géants®2021
+Qualifying race for Tor des Géants® 2023: 100 bibs will be available in 2023 for the finishers of GTC100 2022, who may bypass the draw and register directly for the Tor des Géants® 2023.

-The route winds along paths in the area between Courmayeur, Pré-Saint-Didier and La Thuile for a total of 105km, mainly through Val Veny and Val Ferret, with a positive elevation gain of 6600 metres.
+The route winds along paths in the area between Courmayeur, Pré-Saint-Didier and La Thuile for a total of 100km, mainly through Val Veny and Val Ferret, with a positive elevation gain of 7900 metres.

-Starting out from the Courmayeur Mountain Sport Center (1250m ASL), it heads towards the Fonti Vittoria then takes the trail leading to Champex di Pré-Saint-Didier.
+Starting out from the Piazza Abbé Henry in Courmayeur (1250m ASL), it heads towards Dolonne and the Fonti Vittoria then takes the trail leading to Champex di Pré-Saint-Didier.

 From the refuge, the trail descends to the waterfalls and arrives at Arly in La Thuile (1450m ASL), which marks completion of approximately one third of the overall route.

 Following a part of the route from the Tor des Géants® in reverse, the trail then passes the entrance to the Youlaz valley (refreshment point, 2047m ASL), Colle dell'Arp (2572m ASL), Colle di Youlaz (2661m ASL) and the highest point of the race below Mont Nix (2830m ASL).